Where to Buy Ethiopian and Australian Wholesale Opals

 Individual opals can vary widely in appearance and quality.
 As diverse as snowflakes or fingerprints, each gem can differ noticeably.
 We find that the deeper darker colors including the black opals of our Wholesale Opals are most popular.

-The Opal is composed of silica spheres which are packed together.
-In a Precious Opal the arrangement of the spheres is an orderly three dimensional grid.
+The Opal is composed of silica spheres that are packed together.
+In a Precious Opal, the arrangement of the spheres is an orderly three-dimensional grid.
 Light passing through the transparent spheres is scattered by the array of voids.
 White light is diffracted and split into its assorted colors at different angles.

 The color visible from the opal is dependent on the size of the spheres.
 Blue and violet colors are created by spheres that are smaller compared to the larger spheres and voids which create red and orange colors.

 Navneet Gems has been manufacturing our Wholesale Opals for many years and in many different types.
 We understand the difference in color in Opals because we are wholesalers and understand why Our Wholesale Ethiopian Opals sell and why our Wholesale Australian Opals sell.

 Australian Wholesale Opals have very red and blue and some yellow colors.
 The red and blue colors are our most popular and as stated, in the darker shades and colors which have a more intense saturation of color.
 The more clarity in the color of Opals, the higher the price.

 The Australian Wholesale Opals singles and free size are what we sell a lot of and are around $100 per carat.
 Ethiopian Wholesale Opals are $3 to $30 per carat and maybe 10x 8 or 9 calibrated.

 Ethiopian Opals are more yellows and sometimes pale blues but our yellow and orange and brown Wholesale Opals from Ethiopia are most popular, and we do sell a lot of these.